 On our outreach and marketing side, we are starting to filter in some of our normal activities.
-We have a virtual Boots-to-Business coming up in late August, we are going to be introducing weekly webinars on different topics beginning in September, and we continue to have our weekly

-Wednesday morning virtual update and our monthly small business start-up webinars with the NH Secretary of State.
+We are going to be introducing weekly webinars on different topics beginning in September, and we continue to have our weekly Wednesday morning virtual update and our monthly small business start-up webinars with the NH Secretary of State.
 We are trying to keep you all informed with our monthly partner emails but you can always join our email list to make sure you know what we and our partners are up to.